 Answer: We need to expand formal sources of credit in India due to:

-- To reduce dependence on informal sources of credit because the latter charge high-interest rates and do not benefit the borrower much.
+- To reduce dependence on informal sources of credit as they charge high-interest rates and do not benefit the borrower much.

 Question 6.
 What is the basic idea behind the SHGs for the poor?
 Explain in your own words.